 Then the fabric edge is going out of the narrow end of the tape maker.
-Pull this edge and bring fabric forward.
+Pull this edge and bring the fabric forward.
 You can see now that the sides of the strip are folding and meeting in the center.

-You can see that fabric tape coming from the tool is folded.
+You can see that the fabric tape coming from the tool is folded.
 I mean both edges of the strip are folded toward the center.
 So iron the folded tape while pulling the tape maker but don’t pull too hard, just lightly.

 Tape makers come in many different sizes, so you can always find the right size for your projects.
 Great little gadget!